 Popular: Best Jerry Rice Rookie Cards

-It’s condition sensitive, so high PSA grades are always going to be worth more to the average collector.
+It’s condition sensitive, so high PSA grades will always be worth more to the average collector.
 Any nick or scratch will be instantly recognizable, especially on the red corners on the right.

-Despite a number of minor off-field issues, (such as receiving numerous fines for his celebrations) Owens is a real star of the past two decades, despite the lack of a Super Bowl ring.
+Despite several minor off-field issues (such as numerous fines for his celebrations), despite the lack of a Super Bowl ring, Owens is a real star of the past two decades.
 He missed out on a Hall of Fame spot during his first two years of eligibility but was eventually inducted in 2018.
-In typical fashion, he controversially became the only inductee to skip the ceremony.
+In typical fashion, he became the only inductee to skip the ceremony.

-He’s likely to be remembered well over the next decade or so, while nostalgia is already working in his favor in terms of the value of his best RC options.
-Owens has a number of rookie cards, with something to suit almost every budget.
-Despite the condition sensitive nature of options like the 1996 SP, they’re still reasonably priced, and they missed the junk wax era by a few years, so the print runs aren’t as bad as you might expect.
+He’s likely to be remembered well over the next decade, while nostalgia is already working in his favor regarding the value of his best RC options.
+Owens has several rookie cards, with something to suit almost every budget.
+Despite the condition-sensitive nature of options like the 1996 SP, they’re still reasonably priced, and they missed the junk wax era by a few years, so the print runs aren’t as bad as you might expect.

-If you’re in the mood for a long-term investment, Owens’ range of ‘96 rookie cards could be a great option as long as you’re willing to hold onto them for a while.
+If you’re in the mood for a long-term investment, Owens’ range of ‘96 rookie cards could be a great option if you’re willing to hold onto them for a while.
 After all, prices have slowly risen over the past decade, especially following his retirement in 2012.
-Just have an obnoxious celebration prepared for when you’re ready to sell, in honor of T.O. and his legacy.
+Just have an obnoxious celebration prepared for when you’re ready to sell in honor of T.O. and his legacy.

 Investment Rating: Strong Buy